Distributed Multivariate Regression Modeling For Selecting Biomarkers Under Data Protection Constraints: Funding

 \section{Funding}

-DZ is supported by the project GEnde-Sensitive Analyses of mental health trajectories and implications for prevention: A multi-cohort consortium (GESA), funded by the German Federal Ministry of Education and Research (BMBF) (FKZ 01GL1718A), and SL by the MIRACUM consortium, funded by the German Federal Ministry of Education and Research (BMBF) within the `Medical Informatics Funding Scheme'(FKZ 01ZZ1801B).
+This research was funded by GEnder-Sensitive Analyses of mental health trajectories and implications for prevention: A multi-cohort consortium (GESA) of German Federal Ministry of Education and Research (BMBF) grant number FKZ 01GL1718A (D.Z.).